 Historically, rentals have been correlated with the number and quality of new theatrical titles released in a quarter.
-During 2021 and for the first three months of 2022, Redbox's business was negatively impacted by the effects of the ongoing COVID-19 pandemic, which resulted in fewer than expected theatrical releases.
+During 2021, Redbox's business was negatively impacted by the effects of the ongoing COVID-19 pandemic, which resulted in fewer than expected theatrical releases.
 In addition, the significant increase in impacts from the Omicron variant caused further disruption to the business.
-As such, Redbox rentals have not recovered to the extent expected and, notwithstanding the year-over-year increase in new theatrical releases, were lower than pre-COVID-19 levels.
-As part of an effort to expand its business and transform into a multi-faceted entertainment company, during the fourth quarter of 2021 and into the first three months of 2022, Redbox increased its marketing and on-demand expenditures.
+As such, Redbox rentals have not recovered to the extent expected and, notwithstanding the year-over-year increase in new releases, were lower than the fourth quarter of 2020.
+As part of an effort to expand its business and transform into a multi-faceted entertainment company, during the fourth quarter of 2021 and into 2022, Redbox increased its marketing and on-demand expenditures.
 Costs also increased as Redbox purchased more content, which were not offset by an increase in revenues.

 On January 28, 2022, Redbox borrowed the remaining availability under its revolving credit facility.
 During 2022, management has been actively taking steps to decrease monthly costs, delay capital expenditures, and increase revenues.
-On March 29, 2022, the Company completed a reduction in force of 150 employees.
-One-time restructuring charges of \$3.8 million were incurred, the substantial amount of which related to severance.
-The Company estimates that the workforce reduction will decrease its annual operating costs by approximately \$13.1 million.
+On April 1, 2022, the Company announced a reduction in force of 150 employees completed on March 29, 2022.
+The Company estimates that the workforce reduction will decrease its annual operating costs by approximately \$13.1 million, and that it will incur one-time restructuring charges of approximately \$3.8 million, the substantial amount of which will be related to severance.

 Redbox has been exploring a number of potential strategic alternatives with respect to the Company's corporate or capital structure and seeking financing to fund operations and one-time restructuring costs.
-In March 2022, our board of directors established a Strategic Review Committee to, among other things, consider and oversee strategic alternatives or transactions that may be available to the Company with respect to its corporate or capital structure.
-Redbox is also executing on a previously announced series of restructuring actions and initiatives to improve its efficiency and reduce its cost structure, including, but not limited to, (i) optimizing its kiosk network and (ii) executing a workforce reduction across its supply chain and corporate teams.
+The Company's Board of Directors established a Strategic Review Committee to, among other things, consider and oversee strategic alternatives or transactions that may be available to the Company with respect to its corporate or capital structure.
+Redbox has also announced a series of restructuring actions and initiatives to improve its efficiency and reduce its cost structure, including, but not limited to, (i) optimizing its kiosk network and (ii) initiating a workforce reduction across its supply chain and corporate teams.
 However, the risks and uncertainties related to the ongoing adverse effects of the COVID-19 pandemic on the Company's operating results, together with the Company's recurring operating losses, accumulated deficit and negative working capital, raise substantial doubt about our ability to continue as a going concern.
+See Note 1: Business Update, Going Concern and Strategic Alternatives in Redbox's Notes to Consolidated Financial Statements included elsewhere in this Annual Report on Form 10-K.